natexcvi/nlp-project/README.md

 - **Generation times**: Time taken to generate solutions by each approach
 - **Complete conversation logs**: Full prompts and responses for qualitative analysis

-## Development

-### Adding New Problems

-Add new regex problems in `nlp_project/dataset/regex_problem.py` following the existing format.
-Each problem requires:
-- A natural language description
-- Test cases (strings that should match and not match)
-- A scoring function to evaluate solutions

-### Implementing New Solvers

-Create a new solver in the `nlp_project/solvers/` directory:
-1. Inherit from `base_solver.py`
-2. Implement the `solve()` method with your custom few-shot learning or prompting strategy
-3. Add the solver to the experiment in `experiment.py`

 ## Project Details

 ### Evaluation Methodology